website

 Four Leaf Clover

 The four-leaf clover also originated from Celtics.
 The first leaf represents hope, the second leaf represents faith, the third leaf is love, and the fourth leaf is a symbol of luck.
-When you’ve got the four-leaf clover, you’ve got all the good wishes on earth.
-"Did the fairies ever whisper in your ear, that a four-leaf clover brought good luck to the finder?”
+Each leaf resonates with these optimistic sentiments, serving as a beacon of good fortune and positivity.
+To possess a four-leaf clover is to hold all of Earth's blessings, a token whispered to bring prosperity by the fairies themselves.

 Celtic Runes Meaning